The Elite Trader Plan

 In Session

-Repair playbook on real examples (LMT, UNG, ETH): when to wait, when to roll, when to close.
+Review a repair playbook with real examples, when to wait, when to roll, and when to close.

 Homework

-Write your two preferred repairs and one hard “I’m out” rule.
+Write down your two preferred repair methods and one hard “I’m out” rule for when you’ll simply close and move on.

 Skip Check